Shop opening hours

 In total there are 1431 brente and 33 bacede.
 The brenta was equal to 68.68 litres; while one baceda was equal to 4.29 litres.
 Also the oIio market, taking into account the irregularity of production due to climatic factors and transport costs, will have a marked commercial fate.
 The olive tree of very ancient tradition, as we have seen, has played a decisive role in the economy of many areas; the quality of the oil of Garda has always been of excellent level thanks to the factors that have contributed such as the climate, the soil and the limited attacks of oil fly.
 This also explains why the olive oil of Garda enjoys an active market and a slightly higher price than the national average.
 In the 1950s there was a considerable availability of manpower, which encouraged the spread of olive growing but also allowed cultivation to extend to areas at the limit of the species' adaptability, in poorly arranged soils where modern olive growing has found many obstacles to establish itself.
 Towards the end of the 1980s, after years of stagnation and uncertainty the turning point, the rediscovery of the quality that makes the difference between the best olive oil and other fats, favoured an increase in demand from the market.

-Related Topics : Monastery of San Colombano - Olive tree on Lake Garda - Fragments of the history of Garda lake extra virgin olive oil
+Related Topics : Olive harvest and new oil on Lake Garda - Monastery of San Colombano - Olive tree on Lake Garda - Fragments of the history of Garda lake extra virgin olive oil

 ESVEAL© BY AZ.
 AGRICOLA SOLELUNA CONTRADA CEOLA 19 BARDOLINO ITALY.